Davey-Gravy/daviscoledotcom/content/posts/how-to-deploy-a-blog.md

 draft = false
 +++

 This post outlines how to deploy a Hugo blog using GitHub and CloudFlare Pages.
-This is because I prefer managing my domains one CloudFlare, and they make it really easy to set up a free worker to run a static website.
+This is because I prefer managing my domains on CloudFlare, and they make it really easy to set up a free worker to run a static website.

 ## Configure Hugo locally